How computer glasses can ease digital eye strain

 Isn't ergonomics the solution to computer eye strain?

-Ergonomics is important — changing your computer workstation to facilitate good posture can certainly help minimize some physical symptoms of CVS.
+Ergonomics is important — changing your computer workstation to facilitate good posture can certainly help minimize some physical symptoms of Computer Vision Syndrome.
 But ergonomics alone cannot solve a visual problem.
 Wearing prescription computer eyeglasses typically is more helpful than ergonomics for reducing the risk of computer eye strain.

 Will wearing computer eyeglasses make my eyes worse?